Manitoba Road Trips: Winnipeg Family Vacation

 A person holding a yellow songbird in their hands ready to release it

 About 20 km west of Lower Fort Garry is Oak Hammock Marsh, a reclaimed wetland home to 25 species of mammals and over 300 species of birds.
-Check out the activities inside the interpretive centre, including a cool diorama of life in the marsh, before heading out to explore the trails.
 There are over 30 kilometres of trails through the wildlife management area, with some kid-friendly options near the interpretive centre that include floating boardwalks.
 You can also explore the marsh by canoe, as rentals are available.
-So too are guided programs, like the unique Bird in the Hand tour where visitors help naturalists conduct important research by banding a live bird after learn why the marsh is an important path on its migration path.
+So too are guided programs, like the unique Bird in the Hand tour where visitors help naturalists conduct important research like bird banding.

 Part 4: Leave the kids with the grandparents